CHAPTER PRESIDENTS' MUST READ NEWS

 iii.
 The chapter corresponding secretary sends out emails to candidates for an informational meeting for the prospective initiates where the scope and mission of Pi Tau Sigma is presented to the students.
 If keys and plaques are utilized, they are distributed and the initiation fee is collected from students that are interested in joining.
 A suitable date of initiation is set.
 Candidates are instructed to polish their keys, varnish their plaque and attach the key on it.
 Chapters may employ set requirements that candidates need to fulfill to earn the right to be initiated.

 iv.
 On the day of the initiation, the chapter president retrieves the initiation roll book from the advisor.
 The president records the name of the chapter and the date of the initiation at the top, and the names, signatures, and positions of the two officers conducting the initiation ceremony.
 At the end of the ceremony, all candidates print and sign their names on the roll-book and get congratulated by all chapter members present at the initiation.
 At the end of the ceremony, on the same day, the chapter president takes a picture of the completed roll-book page and emails it to the national secretary.
+No free keys are provided if chapter fails to email the roll book picture on the same day, at the end of the ceremony.
 The roll-book is returned to the advisor.

 v.
 If a student misses the initiation ceremony, a makeup initiation ceremony needs to be held, within a week from the initial ceremony.
 The make-up initiation is recorded on the roll-book, on a separate page, as a make-up initiation, documenting the ceremony exactly in the same way as described in item iv above.
 A new picture of the roll-book page is taken and emailed to the national secretary-treasurer on the same day, at the end of the ceremony.